 2. Kala KA-KTG Tenor Hawaiian Ukulele

-This one is very much similar to the one that was used by Tyler Joseph—the frontman for ‘Twenty One Pilots’.
-He can be seen playing a KA-KTGE-C model in a Sydney pop-up performance, and that ukulele looks exactly like KA-KTG.
+This one is very much similar to the one that was used by Tyler Joseph—the frontman for Twenty One Pilots.
+He can be seen playing a KA-KTGE-C model in a Sydney pop-up performance, and that ukulele looks exactly like the KA-KTG.
 Made with the Hawaiian traditional wood, koa, this tenor ukulele is a sought-after instrument by players all around the world.

 The overall length of this uke is 26 inches—which is a perfect size to easily hold without hurting your hands.
-You’ll fall in love with its D’Addario strings and the overall appearance, and the sound quality is up to mark—needs no improvement whatsoever.
+You’ll fall in love with its D’Addario strings and the overall appearance, and the sound quality is up to mark—it needs no improvement whatsoever.
 In fact, what has brought a smile to most people’s faces is the strings—there’s something about them.

 3. Donner Tenor Ukulele with Gig Bag Strap, Tuner, Picks